denkspuren/BitboardC4/BitboardDesign.md

 int[] height = {0, 7, 15, 24, 30, 35, 42};
 ~~~

 The variable `height` serves as a memory where the next disk goes given the column.
 Otherwise we would need to search for the next empty slot given the bottom of a column.
 Having a memory saves searching and makes things faster.
 And that is what we are up to with bitboards.
 We want to be as fast as possible with manipulating a board representation of Connect Four.

+### Counting helps

+Another piece of information we track is the number of moves done, a `counter`.
+Each time we make a move we increment the counter, each time we undo a move we decrement the counter.
+For incrementation we use the increment operator `++` (add one), for decrementation we use the decrement operator `--` (subtract one).

-## Make Move
+### Make Move

 ~~~
 void makeMove(int col) {